 Continuation of Benefits While on Workers' Compensation Leave

-ISU benefits (sick leave, vacation, health insurance, etc) accrue normally for persons on modified duty or who are supplementing, but do not accrue when an employee elects to receive workers’ compensation payments only.
-These employees are considered on leave without pay (LWOP), will not accrue benefits and the date of merit review may be affected.
+ISU benefits (sick time off, vacation time off, health insurance, etc.) accrue normally for persons on modified duty or who are supplementing, but do not accrue when an employee elects to receive workers’ compensation payments only.
+These employees are considered on leave without pay (LWOP) and will not accrue benefits and the date of merit review may be affected.

 Payment of Regent institution's share of employee health insurance

-- An employee on medical LWOP is notified by the institution's Benefit Office that the employee must pay by check for their portion of the medical insurance payment
+- An employee on leave without pay is notified by the institution's Benefit Office that the employee must pay by check for their portion of the medical insurance payment

 - The Family Medical Leave Act (FMLA) requires the institution to continue paying the institution's portion of an employee's medical and dental insurance for 12 weeks following the notification of a serious health condition.
-(Note: An eligible employee is defined as an employee who has been employed at the institution for at least 1,250 hours over the previous 12 months (60% of time).
+(Note: An eligible employee is defined as an employee who has been employed at the institution for at least 1,250 hours over the previous 12 months.

-- State of Iowa Department of Administrative Services has an established procedure to pay an employee's medical and dental insurance for 4 months (16 weeks) after being designated on medical leave without pay.
-The 12 weeks of FMLA and the 16 weeks (DAS rule) are counted concurrently.
-(Allowing 16 weeks is designed to get the employee through the qualifying period for LTD.)
+- ISU has an established procedure to pay an employee's medical and dental insurance for four months (16 weeks) from the date of injury.
+The 12 weeks of FMLA and the 16 weeks are counted concurrently.
+(Allowing 16 weeks is designed to get the employee through the qualifying period forlong term disability .)

 Family Medical Leave

-The Family Medical Leave Act requires ISU to continue paying the university's portion of an employee's medical and dental insurance for 3 months (12) weeks following the notification of a serious health condition.
+The Family Medical Leave Act requires ISU to continue paying the university's portion of an employee's medical and dental insurance for three months (12 weeks) following the notification of a serious health condition.

 In some cases, an employee may re-qualify for FMLA (12 weeks per calendar year, etc.) if the FMLA count goes into a new FMLA year.

-Long term disability status may be approved after 90 days of continuous sickness or accident disability or the expiration of accrued sick leave, whichever is later.
-However, employees do not have to wait until all vacation and sick leave has been exhausted to apply for long term disability.
+Long-term disability status may be approved after 90 days of continuous sickness or accident disability or the expiration of accrued sick time off, whichever is later.
+However, employees do not have to wait until all vacation and sick time off has been exhausted to apply for long-term disability.
 Departments can assist employees with this process by either notifying University Human Resources directly when an employee has been on any medical leave for one month.
-This action will allow the Office of University Human Resources/Benefits Office to provide the employee with an application for long term disability in a timely manner.
+This action will allow the University Human Resources/Benefits Office to provide the employee with an application for long-term disability in a timely manner.